Plant vegetation in your community, the smart and safe way

-Awards range from $100 to $5,000, based on funding, and will support planting projects for public areas that can be enjoyed by the entire community.
-Plantings must meet ATC’s Community Planting Program criteria and maintenance standards.
+Awards range from $100 to $5,000, based on funding, and we will support planting projects for public areas that can be enjoyed by the entire community.
+Plantings must meet ATC’s Pollinator Planting Program or Community Planting Program criteria and our vegetation management standards.
 ATC will not support plans that call for trees to be planted within a transmission line right‑of‑way.
-ATC encourages plans that incorporate energy efficiency benefits and promote landscaping options that comply with ATC’s maintenance standards.

 How to apply

 For ease of use, and in consideration of the environment, please complete our application online.
 If it is not possible to submit the application online, please print, complete and mail the application to:

 Attention: Jayne Vanderlin